-Preheat oven to 180 degrees Line a 12-cup muffin tin with muffin cases.
+- Preheat oven to 350° F/ 180° C. Line a 12-cup muffin tin with muffin cases.
 Line a second muffin tin with 4 cases or alternatively line a mini muffin tin with 10 cases.

-In a large bowl beat together butter, oil and sugar until homogeneous.
+- In a large bowl beat together butter, oil and sugar until smooth.
 Add eggs, one at a time.
 Add in vanilla, cider and yogurt and mix until smooth.
 Gradually add the dry ingredients and mix at a lower speed, just until incorporated in the batter.

-In a large mixing bowl beat together cream cheese, powder sugar, sour cream and pear jam (purreed in advance if not smooth enough).
+- In a large mixing bowl beat together cream cheese, powdered sugar, sour cream and pear jam (purreed in advance if not smooth enough).
 Gradually add the melted chocolate, mixing quickly with a rubber spatula, before it hardens (to avoid issues, before starting the frosting make sure that the sour cream and the cream cheese are at room temperature and not cold).
-When the frosting is homogeneous, place the bowl in the freezer for 10 minutes to thicken.
+When the frosting is smooth, place the bowl in the freezer for 10 minutes to thicken.
 Alternatively place it in the fridge for 30-40 minutes.